 Finally, you must restore your neck’s mobility and relax your jaw muscles to relieve your tinnitus successfully.

 Tinnitus exercise 1: Improve the mobility of your neck

 The first exercise focuses on improving the mobility of your neck.
-A stiff neck increases the tension in your neck muscles because they have to work harder.
+A stiff neck increases the tension in your neck muscles because they must work harder.
 By enhancing your neck’s mobility, you will be more successful in reducing your neck muscle tension.

 It’s also a great exercise to reduce neck pain and tension headaches.